chrisdane/rfesom/README.md

 install.packages("ncdf4", lib=.libPaths()[1])
 ```

 Package installation from source requires the same compiler that was used for building R. On a supercomputer, this sometimes raises a problem if compilers and/or R were loaded via the default `module load gcc r` command, which loads the current default version numbers which are not neccesarily compatible.
-A typcial error of this type looks like
+Then, running the command given above for installing a package, a typcial error looks like
 ```
 version `CXXABI_1.3.8' not found
 ```